 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; housing; and information about the intensive language program (if applicable).

-This is an intensive language and culture program offering beginning, intermediate, and advanced Italian language study.
+The Florence Fall/Spring semester Language and Culture program is an intensive program offering beginning, intermediate, and advanced Italian language study.
 You will take a placement exam upon arrival to determine your level of language proficiency and then be assigned to Italian language courses at the appropriate level.
 You will take three language courses worth 6 quarter/4 semester UC units each.

-You will also take one upper-division elective culture course worth 4.5 quarter/3 semester UC units from the following list.
+- One upper-division elective culture course: 4.5 quarter/3 semester UC units.
 Exact offerings may vary slightly depending on enrollment and instructor availability.
-Detailed course information for culture courses
+Detailed course information for culture courses.

 - Art and Culture in Renaissance Florence

 - Florence in Cinema